Radiohead (Radiohead): Biography of the group

 Thu Sep 23, 2021

-Founded in 1993 in Cleveland, Ohio, Mushroomhead have built a successful underground career due to their aggressively artistic sound, theatrical stage show, and unique looks of the members.
-How much the band has blasted rock music can be illustrated like this: “We played our first show on Saturday,” says founder and drummer Skinny, “through […]
+Formed in 1993 in Cleveland, Ohio, Mushroomhead have built a successful underground career thanks to their aggressively artistic sound, theatrical stage show, and unique look.
+Just how much the band disrupted rock music is illustrated by this: “We played our first show on a Saturday,” says founder and drummer Skinny, “within […]

 Mushroomhead: Band Biography